zeroc-ice/ice/php/BuildInstructionsWindows.md

     python allTests.py

-If you have build the extension using the Ice for C++ NuGet packages you must also set `ICE_BIN_DIST` environment variable to `cpp` for testing:
+If you have built the extension using the Ice for C++ NuGet packages, you must also set the `ICE_BIN_DIST` environment variable to `cpp` for testing:

     set ICE_BIN_DIST=cpp
     python allTests.py